Choosing Simple Endurance Means You Want to Focus on the Process of Training, Not Just Results

 We set up another meeting, this one after you fill out an initial intake form.

-This form asks you to think about your past endurance training and competition – if you’ve done races and such.
+This form asks you to think about your past endurance training and competition in regard of finding a cycling coach if you’ve done races and such.

 It also asks you to honestly consider your strengths and challenges as an endurance athlete – mentally, physically, and emotionally.